|

 Aldersgate Street, and his sons John Hornby and Solomon joined the company.

-under the leadership of his son Solomon.
-Solomon’s son Charles joined the
+Street, under the leadership of his son Solomon.
+Solomon’s son Charles

-the firm became S. Maw, Son & Thompson.
-In the very early 1900s, John
+the 1870s, the firm became S. Maw, Son & Thompson.
+In the very early

-Thomson retired, and the firm was renamed to S Maw, Son & Sons.
-In
+1900s, John Thomson retired, and the firm was renamed to S Maw, Son &

-1940, the firm was again renamed to Maws Pharmacy Supplies Limited, and
+Sons.
+In 1940, the firm was again renamed to Maws Pharmacy Supplies Limited,

 |